Fracking Linked to Ohio Tremors

 GE Financially Backs Massive 230-MW Solar PV Plant in Japan

 GE Energy Financial Services, the energy arm of General Electric, recently announced that it will be financially support a massive 230 MW solar PV power plant to be built in the Japanese city of Setouchi.
-The total project cost is estimated to be around $777million and GE is planning to invest around $100 – $200 million into the endeavor.
+The total project cost is estimated to be around $777million online casino and GE is planning to invest around $100 – $200 million into the endeavor.
 The exact details of the deal are not completely clear yet, but GE Energy Financial Services did confirm that it will be an equity investment.
 When completed, the Setouchi solar project will be the largest in Japan.

 Energy Department Proposes Tighter Lightbulb Standards